Top 20 Reasons to Keep Cats Indoors

 - Cats who are kept indoors live an average of 12 to 15 years - outdoor cats live on average 3 to 10 years (depending on the risks in the environment).

-- getting wounded in fights with other animals (many times resulting in dangerous abscesses)
+- wounded in fights with other animals (many times resulting in dangerous abscesses)

-- being hit by cars (an estimated 5.4 million are hit a year)
+- hit by cars (an estimated 5.4 million are hit a year)

-- eaten by a predator such as owls, raptors, coyotes or dogs
+- eaten or injured by a predator such as owls, raptors, coyotes or dogs

 - killed by inadvertently ingesting poisons such as antifreeze, rat poisoning or toxic plants